Solutions for increasing the Power Factor

 Advantages of Power Factor correction

 - Better utilization of the available capacity of the installation

 - Possibility to connect larger loads without increasing the size of the grid connection

 - Reduced overheating and overloading of the installation and associated components

 - Improved life expectancy of the installation and associated components due to reduced heat

-- Less energy losses and a lower energy bill
+- Lower energy losses and a reduced electricity bill

 The functioning of a Cos Phi capacitor bank